kslg/kg-shopify-demo-store/README.md

 # Metafield Custom Product Attribute

-## Overview

-This documentation covers how to add custom product attributes using Shopify metafields and dynamic sources through the theme customizer - **no code editing required**.
+I added add custom product attributes using Shopify metafields and dynamic sources through the theme customizer - **no code editing required**.

 ## What Are Metafields?

 Metafields are Shopify's way of storing custom data that doesn't fit into standard product fields.
 They allow you to add additional information like sustainability details, care instructions, sizing guides, or any other custom attributes to your products.

----

 ## Implementation Guide

-### Prerequisites

-- Shopify store with modern theme (Horizon, Dawn, etc.)
-- Admin access to Shopify store
-- Products to add custom attributes to

 ### Step 1: Create Metafield Definition